Biblical Translation Copyright disclaimers

 A person should carefully review such books, and even perhaps make amendments where needed – as Messiah (Christ) has been, risen, and appeared.

-The disciples were certainly devoted to prayer;
+The first disciples of the Messiah (Christ) were certainly devoted to prayer;

 ‘And they continued stedfastly… in prayers.’

 ‘…we will give ourselves continually to prayer, and to the ministry of the word.’

 (Acts 6:4 KJV)

 And with this, there is a prompt to think on just how we are reverencing and honoring G-d along the way, with passages such as this;

 Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe, for our God is a consuming fire.

 These commandments and customs can usually be purchased today from a reputable Judaica store.